*** IMPORTANT: This post discusses suicidal thoughts. If you are in crisis, please call Samaritans on 116 123 (free, 24/7) before reading further.***

 Why “What’s the Point?”
 Feels Familiar

 After years of self-monitoring, appointments, and exhaustion, thoughts like “what’s the point?” become common.
-These thoughts open the door to suicidal ideation.
+These thoughts can open the door to suicidal ideation.

 Shame, Stigma, and the Dark Spiral